RichardRed0x/politeia-digest/issue-045.md

 Recap: *This proposal outlines a new consensus rules change, it projects costs of $10,000 to produce the code and DCP, to be drawn from the core network development budget.
 The purpose of this consensus change is to automate the ticket revocation process - this would simplify the user experience by obviating the need to revoke tickets manually.
 Additionally, this would be of significant benefit to the small number of tickets which are stuck in an unrevoked state - with the original Voting Service Provider (VSP) there was a redeem script which users needed to keep to redeem their tickets in a case where the VSP disappeared while tickets were unvoted, and the user had never voted any previous tickets with that VSP.
 According to a [report](https://gist.github.com/davecgh/01fd24849a9e9a6d822d6d04eba7075d) produced by @davecgh there are just under 1,867 tickets in this kind of unrevoked state, locking a combined total of 196,750 DCR.
 If implemented, this consensus change would make all future revocations automatic (miners would have to include these transactions for their blocks to be valid).
 A secondary step would see a script produced which performs a one-time revocation of all the legacy unrevoked tickets.*

+In a Twitter [thread](https://twitter.com/lukebp_/status/1418216538193203200) @lukebp pointed out that this consensus change is notable for not coming from the original developers, and for demonstrating Decred's fundamental ability to improve base layer UX.

 **[Twitter Bot Phase 1 @StakeShuffle_](https://proposals.decred.org/record/2895755)**

 Published Jun 29 by coinshuffle\_bot | edited Jul 5| 20 comments (+5)